-Modifications above the waterline are allowed, These modifications will refer to foot straps, handles, loop patches only and not modifications that interfere with the original dimentions of the boat.

-A waterline is defined as the line taken when the boat is ready to race but without the driver/co-driver.
+Certain modifications above the waterline are allowed, these modifications will refer to foot straps, handles, loop patches only and not modifications that interfere with the original dimensions of the boat.
+A waterline is defined as the line taken when the boat is ready to race but without the Pilot/Co-Pilot.
 The waterline will be below the bottom of the transom if a multi-hull type.
+No part of the hull can be used for water ballast.

-561.10 - SPLASH PLATE
+561.06 - SPLASH PLATE

-A splash plate may be fitted to the back of the transom as long as it complies with Rule 561.08 plus the following dimensions:

-If this plate runs the full length of the transom, ie. from pontoon to pontoon, then the width of this plate is restricted to 100 mm.
-If the width of this plate exceeds 100 mm then it's length is restricted to 150 mm across the back of the transom, but may protrude as far back as the engine as required.
+A splash plate may be fitted to the back of the transom as long as it complies with Rule 561.05 plus the following dimensions: If this plate runs the full length of the transom, i.e. From pontoon to pontoon, then the width of this plate is restricted to 100 mm.
+If the width of this plate exceeds 100 mm then its length is restricted to 150 mm across the back of the transom, but may protrude as far back as the engine as required.

-561.11 - MODIFICATION
+561.07 - MODIFICATION BELOW THE WATERLINE

-Modifications below the waterline.
-Planing batons and strakes may be attached to the planing surface of the hijackers.
+Modifications below the waterline: Planing batons and strakes may be attached to the planing surface of the hijackers.
 Construction spray strakes are permitted anywhere on the outside of the hijacker cover.

-561.12 - WINDOWS
+561.08 - WINDOWS

 Boat numbers can be painted or enclosed in two transparent covers, meeting the correct size and clearly visible.
-Rule 560.19.
+Rule: 561.09 with a 2 cm border around the number.
+Their colour must be black letters on a white background.